Playbook 2026 · For Advanced Marketers

 In-house teams and senior agencies

-Founders measured on numbers
+Founders measured on outcomes

 Re-verified, not recycled